Preocts/softboiled/README.md

 Both models will be created without errors.
 The extra field `status` will be dropped and the missing field `details.true` will be created with a `NoneType` value for `valid_model02`.

 The `Type Warning` is indicating that a value was missing and replaced with `None`.
 Type-hinting the key as optional (`size: Optional[str]`) eliminates the warning.
-Not importing `annotations` will also remove warnings.
+Giving the attribute a default assignment in the dataclass will also remove the warning as the default will be used.

 ---
 ---